Barakat-Oseni/Altschool-final-exam/README.md

 # AltSchool-of-Cloud-Engineering-3rd-Semester-Exam-Submission

-This repo contains all files and source codes for AltSchool of Cloud Engineering 3rd Semester Exam Submission
+This repo contains all files and source codes for AltSchool Cloud Engineering 3rd Semester Exam Submission

 ## Tools used and Required